 Can I have my cell phone?

 - We do not allow cell usage on the unit.
 However, we do permit our young people access to their phones if needed for email address/ phone numbers and passwords.
-Phones are locked in a safe for the duration of treatment.
+At admission, phones are secured in a safe for the duration of treatment.
 We have found that patients are able to remain present when they are not distracted by the outside world of social media.
 Patients have also reported finding relief in taking a break from the pressure of social media and technology dependence.

 Can patients receive/send mail while in treatment?